East Germany: June 1988

 Behind the Reichstag.
 Memorials to those killed trying to cross the border since 1961.

 A view of Checkpoint Charlie in June 1988.
-The ´Wall Museum´ to the right of the checkpoint served up an interpretation of the politics of the Cold War that was quite exotic to someone born and raised in the American midwest.
+The ´Wall Museum´ to the right of the checkpoint served up an interpretation of the politics of the Cold War that was quite exotic to someone born and raised in the Upper Midwest of the United States.

 This British soldier at Checkpoint Charlie entertained himself by scaring the crap out of people by putting on his protective mask and screaming at tourists walking by his window at the Checkpoint.
 Meanwhile, at the French window, the French soldier slid his window open with a bored expression, and seeing it was just tourists, just slapped his window shut again and went back to his TV program.